Ubaidullah Sindhi: Early life

-Conversion to Islam
+Conversion to Islam and education

 When he was at school, a Hindu friend gave him the book Tufatul Hind to read.
 It was written by a converted scholar Maulana Ubaidullah of Malerkotla.
 After reading this book and some other books like Taqwiyatul Eeman and Ahwaal ul Aakhira, Ubaidullah's interest in Islam grew, leading eventually to his conversion to Islam.
-In 1887, the year of his conversion, he moved from Punjab to Sindh area where he was taken as a student by Hafiz Muhammad Siddique of Chawinda (Bhar Chandi Shareef).
-He subsequently studied at Deen Pur Shareef (a village near Khanpur, Distt Rahim Yar Khan) under Maulana Ghulam Muhammad, Where he delved deeper into Islamic education and training in the mystical order.
+Buta Singh Uppal converted to Islam at age 15 and chose "Ubaidullah Sindhi" as his new name.
+In 1887, the year of his conversion, he moved from Punjab to Sindh where he was taken as a student by Hafiz Muhammad Siddique of Chawinda (Bhar Chandi Shareef).
+He subsequently studied at Deen Pur Shareef (a village near Khanpur, District Rahim Yar Khan) under Maulana Ghulam Muhammad, Where he delved deeper into Islamic education and training in the mystical order.
 In 1888, Ubaidullah was admitted to Darul Uloom Deoband, where he studied various Islamic disciplines in depth under the tutelage of noted Islamic scholars of the time including Maulana Abu Siraj, Maulana Rashid Ahmad Gangohi and Maulana Mahmud Hasan Deobandi.
 He took lessons in Sahih al-Bukhari and Tirmidhi from Maulana Nazeer Husain Dehalvi and read logic and philosophy with Maulana Ahmad Hasan Cawnpuri.

 In 1891, Ubaidullah graduated from the Deoband school.
 In 1899, he left for Sukkur area in Sindh province.
-In 1909, at the request of Mahmud Hasan Deobandi, he returned to Deoband School in Uttar Pradesh.
+In 1909, at the request of Mahmud Hasan Deobandi, Maulana Sindhi returned to the Darul Uloom Deoband in 1909, and gradually involved himself in the Pan-Islamic movement.
 Here, he accomplished much for the student body, Jamiatul Ansaar.
 Ubaidullah was now very active in covert anti-British propaganda activities, which led to him alienating a large number of the Deoband School leaders.
 Subsequently, Ubaidullah moved his work to Delhi at Mahmud Hasan Deobandi's request.
 At Delhi, he worked with Hakim Ajmal Khan and Dr. Ansari.
 In 1912, he established a madrassah, Nazzaaratul Ma'arif to propagate Islam among the people.